homan-uppu/writing/2-Essays/Fear equality.md

 GDP is also a lagging indicator of leverage because it takes time to turn leverage into transactions because even though the time it takes to turn an idea to reality decreases, it's still not instantaneous.
 And often only implemented ideas have an opportunity to impact GDP.

-We can see how leverage is accelerating exponentially by observing how our global GDP is rising exponentially: https://ourworldindata.org/grapher/global-gdp-over-the-long-run.
+We can see how leverage is accelerating exponentially by observing how our global GDP is accelerating exponentially: https://ourworldindata.org/grapher/global-gdp-over-the-long-run.

 Therefore asymmetry is not just increasing, but increasing exponentially fast.